Huangtubaye233/Huangtubaye233.github.io/index.md

 <img class="profile-picture" src="KefanYu.JPG">

-I am a final-year undergraduate majoring in Computer Science at Northwestern University, with broad interest in Natural Language Processing.
+I am a final-year undergraduate majoring in Computer Science at Northwestern University, with broad interest in Computational Linguistics and Natural Language Processing.

 Starting from the past summer, I am fortunate to work as a research assistant at [TTIC](https://www.ttic.edu/), supervised by Prof. [Zhewei Sun](https://zhewei-sun.github.io/).
 I also serve as a member of [LingMechLab](https://sites.northwestern.edu/lingmechlab/) and [MLL-Lab](https://mll-lab-nu.github.io/) at Northwestern, mentored by the gorgeous [Qingcheng Zeng](https://qcznlp.github.io/) and [Zihan Wang](https://zihanwang314.github.io/), respectively.